Tonbandgerät

 Many trace events feature large fields that often contain only a very small value.
 For example, all interrupt-related events feature a 32-bit interrupt ID, but most microcontrollers will at most have a few hundred interrupts.
 This would mean that most bytes of most numeric fields are zero most of the time, wasting trace storage capacity or transfer bandwidth.

-To combat this, Tonbandgerät uses the same specific form of variable-length (varlen) encoding that is also by UTF-8 for most numeric values:
+To combat this, Tonbandgerät uses the same specific form of variable-length (varlen) encoding that is also used by UTF-8 for most numeric values:

-Values are split into 7-bit septets, and are encoding starting with the least significant septet.
+Values are split into 7-bit septets, and are encoded starting with the least significant septet.
 Each septet is encoded as an 8-bit value, consisting of the septet in the lower bits, and a control bit in the most significant bit position that is set to

-if this is the last septet and all following bits should be assumed to be zero.
+1if there are more septets to follow, or0if this is the last septet and all following bits should be assumed to be zero.

-.
+For example, consider the 32-bit value 0x5.
 With the scheme above, it is encoded as a single

 byte: